 “Environmental scanning” is a business term used to help leaders survey the landscape of competitors, customers, and new product and service innovations.
 The CEO prepared to lead in the future is one who prepares today.

 Introduction to environmental scanning

-One of the most essential roles a CEO will fulfill in a company that stays current is the ability to scan the horizon, pay attention to the changes that are occurring, and build a strategy to meet the marketplace’s new demands.
+One of the most essential roles a CEO will fulfill to help a company stay current is to scan the horizon, pay attention to changes and build a strategy to meet the marketplace’s new demands.